By Marcin Wojtyczka

 - Reduce windage and clear loose gear on and below deck: remove bimini, deflate dinghy, close lockers etc.

-- Clear scupper and freeing arrangements
+- Clear scupper and freeing ports (water freeing arrangements)

 - Check all bilge pumps and pump the bilge dry